Kwan-Lab/aboharbdavoudian2025/README.md

 - file 'allGeneStructureInfo_allgenes_summary_struct.csv' can not be put on Github because it is to big.
 Get it from elsewhere and put it into 'Atlas' folder with the same name.

 ## Current Focus
-- Scripts to quickly compile strongest candidates for further study.
-- Brainrender images
+- Clean up pipeline for Brainrender images

 ## Things to keep in mind when running into problems
 - Temporary files are created along the way.
 If encountering any issues, delete 'temp' file generated and rerun.